oroinc/documentation/user_guide/channel_guide.rst

    Note that you will receive an error message if you do not have the necessary permissions to edit entities.

-Please refer to the *Entity Management Guide* for more information.
+Please refer to the *"Entity Management"* guide for more information.